alex-amiotte-suchet/alex-amiotte-suchet.github.io/_pages/data.md

 This [database](/files/data.xlsx) is attached to a working paper : Amiotte Suchet A. (2025), "Financing businesses: an affair of State?
 Rise and financialisation of public financing for small and medium-sized enterprises in France".

 The original dataset gathers:
-- amounts of oustanding loans guaranteed by the Sofaris and by the corporatist system of "Article 8" ;
+- amounts of oustanding loans guaranteed by the Sofaris and by the corporatist system of "Article 8" from 1960 to 1994 ;
 - amounts of outstanding public loans to SMEs from 1980 to 2021.

 Explanations of how the database was constructed and a cleaner version are available upon request.